itsLeonnnnn/MysticRealms/README.md

 Now, we continue to play the game.
 ![enter image description here](https://i.imgur.com/wLjDFwU.png)

 When the player wins the fight, the screen below will be shown.
-Showing the information that the health has been replenished, the health potions have been refilled, and the player has collected the first item, a gold ingot.
+Shows the information that the health has been replenished, the health potions have been refilled, and the player has collected the first item, a gold ingot.
 At the same time, the game is saved successfully.
 ![enter image description here](https://i.imgur.com/mX2n6wj.png)

 Now we close the game and reload the previous progress by entering number 2.